-- If you don’t want to pay any money you still receive valuable tools for blacklist monitoring, malware scanning, file integrity monitoring, and security hardening.
+- If you don’t want to pay any money, you still receive valuable tools for blocklist monitoring, malware scanning, file integrity monitoring, and security hardening.

 2. iThemes Security

-Although some basic security features are included with the free version, we highly recommend upgrading to iThemes Security Pro for the low price of $80 per year.
+Although some basic security features are included with the free version, we highly recommend upgrading to iThemes Security Pro.
 This provides ticketed support, one year of plugin updates, and support for two websites.
-If you’d like to protect more sites, you have the option to upgrade to a more expensive plan.
+If you’d like to protect more sites, you can upgrade to a more expensive plan.

-- The security plugin offers file change detection, which is important since most webmasters don’t notice when a file is messed with.
+- The security plugin offers file change detection, which is vital since most webadmins don’t notice when a file is messed with.

-- Add an extra layer of protection to your login by using the Google reCAPTCHA integration.
+- Add an extra layer of protection to your login by using the Google reCAPTCHA integration and two-factor authentication.